-Several procedures or surgeries are the main treatment for diabetic retinopathy.
+Eye surgery is the main treatment for diabetic retinopathy.

-A surgical procedure called vitrectomy is used when there is bleeding (hemorrhage) into the eye.
+- Surgery called vitrectomy is used when there is bleeding (hemorrhage) into the eye.
 It may also be used to repair retinal detachment.

 Treatments can reduce vision loss.
 They do not cure diabetic retinopathy or reverse the changes that have already occurred.